 Background: This has been amply demonstrated in that the spouse and children are affected by a veteran's PTSD.
-The veteran is counseled at the DVA for the PTSD, and sooner or later that veteran goes back to the family.
-More often than not such care is provided strictly on an outpatient basis, regardless of the fact that a period of inpatient care may be clinically indicated.
-Therefore a need exists for education of spouses as well as counseling for children.
+The veteran is counseled at the DVA for PTSD, and eventually that veteran goes back to the family.
+Often, such care is provided strictly on an outpatient basis, although a period of inpatient care may be clinically indicated.
+Therefore, a need exists for education of spouses as well as counseling for children.
 Many families suffer from secondary PTSD.
 They do not realize that the symptoms are normal It would be to the veteran's benefit that extensive education and counseling be given to his or her family, for otherwise the veteran's recover will be limited or otherwise significantly impaired.

 Resolved, That: Vietnam Veterans of America, seek to expanded legal authority and funding for all VHA to provide counseling to a veteran's family or family member when it is clinically indicated to be in the best interest of the veteran.
-Further, the delegates mandate that VVA take an assertive role in assisting the DVA to develop an excellent counseling program for the families and individual family member of Veterans who suffer from PTSD.
+Further, the delegates mandate that VVA take an assertive role in assisting the DVA to develop an excellent counseling program for the families and individual family members of Veterans who suffer from PTSD.